 - You must not apply chemical fertiliser within 2 metres of a waterway. - · You must not apply organic manure within - 20 metres of lakes; or - 10 metres of any other waterway, including open areas of water, open field drains or any drain which has been backfilled to the surface with permeable material such as stone/aggregate.
-However this may be reduced to 3 metres, provided the land has an average incline of less than 10% towards the waterway, and the organic manures are spread by band spreaders, trailing shoe, trailing hose or soil injection; or where the adjoining area is less than one hectare in size, or not more than 50 metres in width, or 50 metres of a borehole, spring or well, or 250 metres of a borehole used for a public water supply, or 15 metres of exposed cavernous or karstified limestone features (such as swallowholes and collapse features). - You must not apply fertilizers on grassland with an average incline of greater than 15% and any other land with an average incline of greater than 12% - for organic manures withinfor chemical fertiliser within-
+However this may be reduced to 3 metres, provided the land has an average incline of less than 10% towards the waterway, and the organic manures are spread by band spreaders, trailing shoe, trailing hose or soil injection; or where the adjoining area is less than one hectare in size, or not more than 50 metres in width, or 50 metres of a borehole, spring or well, or 250 metres of a borehole used for a public water supply, or 15 metres of exposed cavernous or karstified limestone features (such as swallowholes and collapse features). - You must not apply fertilizers on grassland with an average incline of greater than 15% and any other land with an average incline of greater than 12% -

+For organic manures within-

-- 30m of lakes; or - 15m of any waterway, other than lakes, including open areas of water, open field drains or any drain which has been backfilled to the surface with permeable material such as stone/aggregate; and the water, which can reduce water quality and be harmful to aquatic life.
-One fairly simple way of protecting water from potentially harmful farming activities is creating strips along riverbanks, streams, and ditches, known as buffer strips which, as their title would suggest, would provide a buffer between agricultural operations and the adjacent waterway.
+- 30m of lakes; or - 15m of any waterway, other than lakes, including open areas of water, open field drains or any drain which has been backfilled to the surface with permeable material such as stone/aggregate; and